cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.2.3v1 instructions:

-1. Create a conditional access policy that blocks sign-ins determined to be high risk by the Identity Protection service.
+1. Create a conditional access policy blocking sign-ins determined to be high risk by the Identity Protection service.
 Configure the following policy settings in the new conditional access policy as per the values below:

 <pre>
   Users > Include > <b>All users</b>